 It is that time of the year again.
-December, light drizzle, grey skies, Christmas presents lists, and of course progress reports for your final year project or MSc dissertation.
-So I get the blank stares when students sit in front of LaTeX, wondering what they should write.
+December, light drizzle, grey skies, Christmas presents lists, and of course progress reports for your B.Sc. final year project (FYP) or M.Sc. dissertation.
+So I understand the blank stares when students sit in front of LaTeX, wondering what they should write.

 Turns out that examiners are only interested in finding out one thing – that you know what you are talking about.
 Secondarily, they want to check out that your method of approaching problems is scientifically sound.
-Informally, this means that you understand the problem at hand, that you read about it and understand what’s out there, that you are able to define your contribution to the field and that you are able to measure (evaluate) your contribution.
-Your project may take on many forms, a proof, an implementation, a dataset, or an analysis.
+Informally, this means that you understand the problem at hand; that you read about it and know the field (and other people’s solutions to the same problem); that you are able to define your contribution to the field; and that you are able to measure (evaluate) your contribution.
+Your project may take on many forms, an algorithm, proof, implementation, dataset, or an analysis.

 Specifically your few-pager (perhaps five or six pages) progress-report document should make sure to highlight the following:

-- Literature overview highlight the current state of play in the field.
-This should also offer a critique of what is missing.
+- A (comprehensive) literature overview highlighting the current state of play in the field.
+This should also offer a critique of current approaches (and what is missing).

 - How you are going to approach the problem (this may also include a short description of an initial prototype, if you got that far!).